NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Collapsing Cabinet (1-2).md

 abilities_top:
   - name: ""
   - name: "Description"
-    desc: "Fluids from leaking beakers have eaten nearly through the supports holding up this cabinet.\nThis Broken Threshold for this trap is 5, not 10."
+    desc: "Fluids from leaking beakers have eaten nearly through the supports holding up this cabinet.\n\nThis Broken Threshold for this trap is 5, not 10."
 abilities_mid:
   - name: ""
   - name: "Disable"